Unity 3D Best Practices

 Make sure that you never use spaces in folder or file names.
 It’s because Unity3D never processes paths with spaces on its own.
 Instead, write a command to do so.

 The root directory is not where you can dump anything.
-So, use subdirectories for storing assets instead of root directories.
+So, use subdirectories to store assets instead of root directories.

 If you’re making some changes you aren’t sure about, make it in Sandbox.
-In Sandbox the structure doesn’t matter.
-You can create a personal Sandbox subdirectory like ‘Sandbox/your name’.
-And once you’re sure about the changes, you can move the data to the real project.
+In Sandbox, the structure doesn’t matter.
+You can create a personal Sandbox subdirectory like ‘Sandbox/your name.’
+And once you’re sure about the changes, you can move the data to the actual project.

 Similar to the project hierarchy, there’s a scene hierarchy you need to follow.
 Here’s a template of a well-organized scene hierarchy structure: –